 There’s more than one way to create an afro hairstyle.
-Some naturals prefer using braids, twists, bantu knots or banding hair to create their ‘fro.
-On the other hand many choose to pick and pick with an afro pick until they get their desired look.
+For instance, some naturals prefer using braids, twists, Bantu knots or banding hair to create their ‘fro.
+However, many choose to pick and pick with an afro pick until they get their desired look.

-If you choose to braid or twist out, braids will give you a crimp-like texture, and twist will give you a curlier s-curl shape.
-Bantu knots yield a coily corkscrew shape and banding is a heatless way to help stretch out your texture with hair ties.
+If you choose to braid or twist out, braids will give you a crimp-like texture, similarly, twist will give you a curlier s-curl shape.
+Meanwhile, the Bantu knots will yield a coily corkscrew shape and banding is a heatless way to help stretch out your texture with hair ties.
 To do this, simply section damp hair into four equal parts then wrap each section with hair ties until you get to the ends.
 Once your hair is dry, release and fluff to style.

 2. Styling Products

 Listen up ladies, humidity fighting products are key.
-Here’s why: If you choose to wear your hair into a big fluffy afro let’s say on a hot and humid day, the moisture in the air will cause the hair to swell, creating shrinkage.
+Here’s why: If you choose to wear your hair in a big fluffy afro let’s say on a hot and humid day, the moisture in the air will cause the hair to swell, as a result, creating shrinkage.
 If you want your afro to flourish throughout the day, opt for using some serum before styling your hair.
+Not only will a serum help prevent unwanted frizz, but it will also add shine to your luscious locks.
+Most importantly, it’ll also help keep your hair soft.
 You can also prep your hair during your wash routine by using a system like Dove Nutritive Solutions Anti-Frizz Oil Therapy Shampoo and Dove Nutritive Solutions Anti-Frizz Oil Therapy Conditioner to keep any unwanted frizz at bay.